 I was privileged to visit Israel in 2013 and even more so to have been baptized in the Jordan River.
 Wonderful experience.

-I recently visited Ireland (2nd time) taking my daughter and granddaugter, Megan, there as a graduation present.
-She graduated from high school in May and is starting college next week.
+I recently visited Ireland (2nd time) taking my daughter Susan and granddaugter, Megan, there as a graduation present.
+She graduated from high school in May and is presently attending college.

 You can see some of my photos from my travels and of my family at www.flickr.com.